 In the acute phase of LAS, a mechanical ankle instability evaluation is recommended to help clinicians diagnose an injury, but the ROAST did not include this specific assessment during rehabilitation [6].
-In our study, few physicians assess mechanical ankle instability for a RTP decision as well (39%).
+In our study, few physicians assess mechanical ankle instability for a

+RTP decision as well (39%).
 Moreover, mechanical instability is not only selected less by Spe compared to NoSpe, but it is also selected less by the Ath80+ compared to the Ath20 (p=0.01 for both).
-Thus, Sports Medicine education and treating a large proportion of athletes appear to influence the low consideration of the mechanical ankle instability could be considered as a non-modifiable criterion with conservative treatment, this is an area of concern as mechanical instability could (in association with other factors) be a predictor for re-injury [29].
+Thus, Sports Medicine education and treating a large proportion of athletes appear to influence the low consideration of the mechanical ankle instability criterion in a RTP decision.
+Although the mechanical ankle instability could be considered as a non-modifiable criterion with conservative treatment, this is an area of concern as mechanical instability could (in association with other factors) be a predictor for re-injury [31].

-4.7.
-Swelling
+4.7.Swelling